🔥 Scaling Predictive Coding to 100+ Layer Networks

 Remarkably, we find that \(\mu\)PC allows stable training of 100+ layer networks on simple classification tasks with competitive performance and little tuning compared to current benchmarks.
 This result holds across different activation functions.

-Part of our analysis applies to other inference-based algorithms, and it would be interesting to see whether these algorithms could also be improved with \(\mu\)P.
+Finally, part of our analysis applies to other inference-based algorithms, and it would be interesting to see whether these algorithms could also benefit from \(\mu\)P-like parameterisations.

-\(\mu\)PC is made available as part our JAX library for PCNs at https://github.com/thebuckleylab/jpc [5], along with code to reproduce all the experiments.
+\(\mu\)PC is made available as part our JAX library for PCNs [5], along with an example notebook.
 For more details, see the paper.

 References